ime01/GADS2020PraticeTask/README.md

 # GADS2020PraticeTask
-GooglePluralsightAndela 2020GADS Pratice task.An app that fetches data to show the top 20 learners SkillIQscore and the top 20 Learners who have the highest hours of video content consumption.Also uses a Post Request to GoogleDocs for Submission.
+GooglePluralsightAndela 2020GADS Pratice task.An app that fetches data to show the top 20 learners SkillIQscore and the top 20 Learners who have the highest hours of video content consumption.
+Also makes a Post Request to GoogleDocs for Submission.

 App utilizes the MVVM architecture,
 Retrofit